 Table A. ERS Time Period Expenditure Limit Allocation and Capacity Inflection Point Calculations

-G. Clearing Price
+F. Clearing Price

 The highest offer accepted for an ERS Time Period from will set the clearing price for all ERS Resources cleared in that ERS Time Period.
 All ERS service types specified in the Protocols will be procured using a common ERS capacity demand curve for each ERS Time Period and the highest offer accepted for an ERS Time Period will set the clearing price for all ERS service types.